 Many of Ireland’s grandest homes were either destroyed by the IRA or fell into disrepair as the land reform acts removed the major source of their wealth.
 However, a number of wonderful Irish castles and manor houses remain.
 In Northern Ireland, there are two fine examples in Crom Castle, the home of the Earl of Erne which sits on Loch Erne and not far away at Newtonstewart is Baronscourt, the home of the Dukes of Abercorn since 1612.
 Nestled below the Sperrin mountains and sitting in the very peaceful countryside this is a wonderful traditional estate.
 Another fascinating castle to visit is Hillsborough Castle, which is the Queen’s official residence in Ireland and the residence of the Secretary of State for Northern Ireland.
 The castle is a very good looking Georgian building and has wonderful gardens, which can be visited on certain dates.
 These are just a few examples of the wonderful Irish castles which LTR enjoys and we would be happy to arrange for our guests to visit a selection of these estates during their stay.
 Nowhere is currently more luxurious than Ballyfin, just 90 minutes from Dublin.
 A great stop on your way to the west coast.

 The Irish castles and stately homes that have been lovingly restored and renovated, offer luxurious accommodation to their lucky guests.
 We would be delighted to help find you the perfect Irish castle rental so please call or email us for more information.

 Why not have a read of our blog?
-We have some fantastic articles about Ireland that are sure to help provide inspiration for your trip including Irish landmarks that are well worth a visit.
+We have some fantastic articles about Ireland that are sure to help provide inspiration for your trip including the beautiful, historic monasteries of Ireland and Irish landmarks that are well worth a visit.
 We have a fantastic guide to visiting castles that we’re sure you’ll love!
 In this post, we take a look at three of our favourite castles in Ireland.